LiPtP0000/CPU_DesignDoc/README.md

-Using ElegantPaper Template
+# CPU_DesignDoc
  DesignDoc for 16-bit CPU Verilog Project.
+Using ElegantPaper Template.

+ Compilation using xelatex.